 Since 2008 Mosca has produced high quality plastic strapping material in one of the most modern strap production plants in Europe, located in Muckental near to the company Headquarters.
 From the onset, ethical strapping manufacture and sustainability was a key factor in the planning, construction and operation of the plant in Muckental and is a feature we are extremely proud of.

-Several extrusion lines are in fully-automated operation around the clock producing Polypropylene (PP), Polyester (PET) and Polylactic (Eco-strap / Bio Plastic) strapping materials.
+Several extrusion lines are in fully-automated operation around the clock producing Polypropylene (PP) and Polyester (PET) strapping materials.
 The strap ranges in widths from 5 and 15.5 mm and is suitable for use on all strapping machines regardless of machine type or manufacturer.

 The use of recycled material saves about 85% of CO2 emissions compared with primary processes.
 The savings made over a year are equivalent to the annual amount of CO2 filtered from the air by a 500 hectare forest.